natepmay/natepmay.github.io/_posts/2021-03-16-liquid_animal.md

 In addition to the premiere at Purchase College, a performance by the Rhodes College Orchestra was scheduled in 2021 but was canceled.

-I composed the piece using the scrolling score format I developed.
+I composed the piece using [Uncoil]({% post_url 2020-06-18-uncoil %}), the scrolling score format I developed.
 The full score can be seen in the video below.
 <div class="video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/MDvimKuaTFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>